Our governance structure

 Mary's role is to ensure excellence and innovation in teaching and learning for all students including undergraduate, postgraduate, overseas students and those studying for University of Sheffield qualifications overseas.

-Sue leads on the University’s research activity, including research excellence, the flagship institutes, Research Excellence Framework (REF) preparations, grant activity and impact.
+Sue leads on the University’s research and innovation activity, including research excellence, flagship institutes, Research Excellence Framework (REF), research income and impact, as well as overseeing the University’s innovation, partnerships, and commercialisation activities.
+Sue is also the institutional lead for sustainability.

 University Secretary's Office